talatkuyuk/informatics_notes_turkish/git.md

+Mottos
+The changes that are committed are those that have been added to the index (staged changes)

 # Renaming the Local master branch to main
 $ git branch -m master main

+# Push a branch to remote
+$ git checkout <branch>
+$ git push -u origin <branch>
+veya
+$ git checkout <branch>
+$ git push -u origin HEAD

+# git reset SOFT, MIXED, HARD
+Let's assume there are A, B, C, and D commits.
+*A - B - C - D <- HEAD  ---   A - B - C - D <- INDEX*

+**Soft: If you would want to B, C, and D are in one commit**
+$ git reset --soft Ref-A
+$ git reset --soft HEAD~3 (in this example)
+*A <- HEAD  ---  A - (B - C - D) <- INDEX*
+Soft reset pretends to the changes are staged (index matches D) and you haven't did commit, so you can:
+$ git commit -m "new commit message"
+*A - E <- HEAD  ---  A - E <- INDEX*

+**Mixed: If you would want to B, C, and D are in two or more commits**
+$ git reset --mixed Ref-A  it is default, and same with ($ git reset Ref-A)
+$ git reset --mixed HEAD~3 (in this example)
+*A <- HEAD  ---  A <- INDEX  --- but changes in B, C and D are still as it is Mixed reset pretends to the changes are even not staged (index matches HEAD)  and you haven't did commit, so you can:
+$ git add -> $ git commit in a different grouping, either one, two or more

+**Hard: If you would want to B, C, and D are removed completely with all changes**
+$ git reset --hard Ref-A
+$ git reset --hard HEAD~3 (in this example)
+*A <- HEAD  ---  A <- INDEX  --- all changes in B, C, D are completely removed Hard reset pretends to you did not any changes after A.

+**Hard: If you would want to B, C, and D are in different branch stemming from A**
+$ git branch new_branch
+then now, you can do hard reset
+$ git reset --hard A
+*A <- HEAD  ---  A <- INDEX  --- all changes in B, C, D are completely removed but the commits A,B,C,D are in the new_branch* You should always run git status before doing a hard reset to make sure your working directory is clean or that you're okay with losing your uncommitted changes.
+Anyway, you can recover any committed changes with the reflog; uncommitted changes that are removed with reset --hard are gone forever.

+**As a Summary**
+--soft	: 	HEAD moves to the Ref, changes are left staged (in index).
+--mixed	:	HEAD moves to the Ref, unstage changes (extracted from index), changes are left in working tree.
+--hard	: 	HEAD moves to the Ref, unstage changes (extracted from index), delete the changes as well as any uncommitted changes

 # Changing the Last Commit Pushed or not Pushed